Have Questions about ADLA’s TNR Services?

 If caregivers can donate and are able to do their own trapping and transport, they are immediately scheduled for an appointment at one of many clinics throughout the Valley.

-The scheduler will request the caller’s information (name, address, phone numbers, email address, and donation amount) and immediately make an appointment for surgery.
+The scheduler will request the caller’s information (name, address, phone numbers, email address, colony location, and cat info)

-Once an appointment is scheduled, the caller will receive a confirmation letter, via email or regular mail that explains the basic protocol: clinic information, trap size, withholding of food prior to trapping, trap depot contact information and many other helpful tips.
+Once an appointment is scheduled with a clinic and a trap depot to borrow traps, the caller will receive a confirmation letter, via email or regular mail that explains the basic protocol: clinic information, trap size, withholding of food prior to trapping, trap depot contact information and many other helpful tips.